Quirino: Establishment as a separate province

+Marcos dictatorship era

+The beginning months of the 1970s marked a period of turmoil and change in the Philippines, as well as in the localities which would later become the Province of Quirino.

+In February 1972, the efforts of Quirino's legislators finally managed to see its establishment as a separate province.

+During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of public works projects that caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and social unrest.
+With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under martial law in September 1972 and thus retained the position for fourteen more years as a dictator.

+In Quirino, one of the most significant events of this period were the logging concessions in the areas of the Sierra Madre region awarded to various Marcos cronies, which marked the beginning of widespread deforestation and other environmental problems in the province.

+When the 1986 snap election came along, Quirino was noted as a site of political violence with the murder of UNIDO opposition party organizers Francisco Laurella and Fernando Pastor Sr., and Pastor's son Fernando Pastor Jr., later attributed to Marcos party-mate and Quirino province assemblyman Orlando Dulay, who was convicted of the three murders in 1990.

 Geography

 Quirino covers a total area of 3,323.47 km2 occupying the southeastern section of the Cagayan Valley region.
 A landlocked province, it is situated within the upper portion of the Cagayan River basin and bounded by Isabela on the north, Aurora on the east and southeast, and Nueva Vizcaya on the west and southwest.

 The Sierra Madre mountain range provides a natural barrier on the eastern and southern border of the province and the Namamparang Range on the western part.
 The province is generally mountainous, with about 80 percent of the total land area covered by mountains and highlands.
 A large portion of the province lies within the Quirino Protected Landscape.

 Climate

 The province has a mean annual temperature of 33.6 C. June is generally the warmest month and the wettest months are March to August, with the rest of the year being neither too dry nor too wet.
 Heavy, sustained rainfall occurs from September to November.